Our Ten’s List: Sequels Worth the Wait.

 Director and horror icon John Carpenter only ever made one sequel in his career, so it’s not a surprise that quite a bit of time passed between Escape from New York and Escape from LA.
 The long awaited sequel to the cult classic Escape from NY almost didn’t happen, since Carpenter was unhappy with the script and let it ferment for a decade.
 When the LA earthquake and riots happened in rapid succession, Carpenter saw an opportunity to make his sci-fi dystopian flick topical as well as timeless.

 The pair of movies share many plot points.
 In the first, a former special operative who has gone rogue named Snake Plisken (Kurt Russell) is forced to venture into New York City to rescue the president.
 NYC has become a penal colony completely cut off from the world and surrounded by hi-tech security.
-Plisken is injected with a timed explosive charge and tasked with getting back the presidents nuclear football…and maybe the president if he can manage it.
+Plisken is injected with a timed explosive charge and tasked with getting back the president’s nuclear football…and maybe the president if he can work it into his schedule.
+No pressure though.

 Both films are excellent; filled with dark humor, dystopian themes, and standout performances by Kurt Russell and an all-star cast in both films.
 While the follow up is a touch less stellar, mostly due to how much of the plot is recycled, it is worth a watch.
 It also has a cameo by Bruce Campbell, so you should definitely check it out.